MicrosoftDocs/win32/desktop-src/search/-search-indexing-process-overview.md

 ---
-Description: This topic describes the three stages of the indexing process and the primary components involved in each, explains the timing of indexing activity, and provides some notes for third-party developers who want their data stores or file formats indexed. ms.assetid: cfba12eb-4123-4b57-8311-d4fc8f9f514e
+description: This topic describes the three stages of the indexing process and the primary components involved in each, explains the timing of indexing activity, and provides some notes for third-party developers who want their data stores or file formats indexed. ms.assetid: cfba12eb-4123-4b57-8311-d4fc8f9f514e
 title: Indexing Process in Windows Search ms.topic: article